leapmotion/leapjs/README.md

 ```

 As well, you can call a special version of `Leap.loop` where you provide a second argument to the callback.
-This allows you not respond to further frame events until you're ready for them.
+This allows you to wait until you're ready to receieve further frame events.
 Here is an exmaple of
 this approach.

 ```javascript